Frequently Asked Questions

 Who makes the decision to exhume a body, and is the family’s permission needed?

-While court orders may be requested by and granted to local law enforcement officials as well as state and federal officials, a petition to exhume a body is normally not made unless officials believe they have a viable suspect, or, in cases where a death initially was ruled an accident or not a result of foul play, now believe a crime was committed and that previously overlooked trace evidence may exist.
+While court orders may be requested by and granted to local law enforcement officials as well as state and federal officials, a petition to exhume a body is normally not made unless officials believe they have a viable suspect, or, in cases where a death initially was ruled an accident or not a result of foul play, investigators now believe a crime was committed and previously overlooked trace evidence may exist.

 How did the Iowa Cold Cases website come about?